Support and Guidance

 Emergency Assistance Programs

 Provides a short-term solution for student in need of an immediate meal.
-This program limited meal card to be sued in our dining halls (The Oaks and Carillon Place).
-Students can complete a food assistance application or by coming to the Office of the Dean of Students.
+This program can provide students with a limited meal card to be used in our dining halls (The Oaks and Carillon Place).
+Students can complete a food assistance application or come to the Office of the Dean of Students to request assistance.